dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 ### What this means?

 Just training LM (*no task-specific finetuning*) that is all it took.
 Results are mind (*into tiny pieces*) blowing.

 ---

+There is recent approach from Baidu, called (*wait for it*) [ERNIE](http://research.baidu.com/Blog/index-view?id=113) which outperforms BERT in certain Chinese NLP tasks such as natural language inference, semantic similarity, named entity recognition, sentiment analysis and question-answer matching.

+---